New Law Aimed at Reducing Unsecured Load Truck Accidents in Ohio

 Additionally, trucking companies and truck drivers must comply with detailed federal and state regulations regarding the operation and maintenance of commercial trucks.
 In order to be successful in a truck accident claim, you’ll need a lawyer who has a thorough understanding of the laws and regulations that may apply to your case.

 Truck accident cases involving semi-trucks, big rigs, tractor-trailers, and other commercial vehicles can be tricky to pursue and can prove bewildering and hurtful to victims.
 Proving negligence in a collision involving a commercial tractor-trailer requires an investment of time, experience, and resources.
-From multi-million dollar truck accident settlements and verdicts to policy limit settlements and everyday cases, there is no case too large or too small for the attorneys here at Kisling, Nestico & Redick.
+From multi-million dollar truck accident settlements and verdicts to policy limit settlements and everyday cases, there is no case too large or too small for the personal injury/accident attorneys here at Kisling, Nestico & Redick.

 If you have been injured in an accident involving a commercial vehicle or any other incident involving an 18-wheeler, big rig, or another large commercial truck, the lawyers of Kisling, Nestico & Redick can pursue the compensation you need and deserve.
 Our big rig accident attorneys have more than four centuries of combined legal experience to put to work on your behalf.